jcastillo2nd/flask_flatearth/README.rst

 Flask-FlatEarth
 ===============

 Generates pages based on static text files.
 Currently only tested on Python 3.
 Requires flask and markdown.
-Intended to be used with Frozen-Flask
+Intended to be used with Frozen-Flask.

 Usage
 -----